Hyperparathyroidism Secondary to Chronic Kidney Disease

 Bariatric and Metabolic Surgery Fellowship at China Medical University Hospital, Taiwan

-General Surgery Residency Training at Chinese General Hospital and Medical Center
+General Surgery Residency Training at the Chinese General Hospital and Medical Center

 Doctor of Medicine at the University of St. Tom